 During June 2013, in connection with the issuance of the 1.25% Notes, we issued the 1.25% Warrants for approximately 20.1 million shares of our common stock (subject to anti-dilution adjustments under certain circumstances) with an initial exercise price of \$23.135 per share, subject to customary adjustments.
 The net proceeds from the sale of the 1.25% Warrants of approximately \$51.2 million are included as additional paid in capital in the accompanying consolidated balance sheets as of December 31, 2014 and 2013.
 The 1.25% Warrants expire over a period of 70 trading days beginning on October 1, 2020 and are exercisable only upon expiration.
 Additionally, if the market value per share of our common stock exceeds the strike price of the 1.25% Warrants on any trading day during the 70 trading day measurement period, we will, for each such trading day, be obligated to issue to the counterparties a number of shares equal in value to the product of the amount by which such market value exceeds such strike price and 1/70th of the aggregate number of shares of our common stock underlying the 1.25% Warrants transactions, subject to a share delivery cap.
-For each 1.25% Warrant that is exercised, we will deliver to the option counterparties a number of shares of our common stock underlying the 1.25% Warrants we will not receive any additional proceeds if the 1.25% Warrants are exercised.
+For each 1.25% Warrant that is exercised, we will deliver to the option counterparties a number of shares of our common stock equal to the amount by which the settlement price exceeds the exercise price, divided by the settlement price, plus cash in lieu of fractional shares.
+We will not receive any additional proceeds if the 1.25% Warrants are exercised.
 The number of warrants and the strike price are subject to adjustment under certain circumstances.
-The 1.25% Warrant transactions) exceeds the applicable strike price of the 1.25% Warrants.
+The 1.25% Warrants could separately have a dilutive effect to the extent that the market value per share of our common stock (as measured under the terms of the warrant transactions) exceeds the applicable strike price of the 1.25% Warrants.